A simple stitch repeat and a comfortable hood make this scarf a great cold-weather project. Free pattern included.

 As an Amazon Associate, I earn from qualifying purchases.
 When you purchase through links on my site, I may earn an affiliate commission.
 Here’s how it works.

-If you would like a longer scarf, I have included the stitch repeats so you can make it as long, or as short as you wish.
-You can also omit the hood section and simply follow the instructions for a traditional granny stitch scarf.
-If you do make the granny stitch scarf instead, add the final Row 1 edging to Row 3 too!
+If you’d like a longer scarf, the stitch repeats are included so you can make it as long or as short as you prefer.
+You can also skip the hood and follow the granny stitch instructions to make a traditional scarf.
+If you choose the granny stitch scarf option, remember to work the final Row 1 edging along Row 3 as well.

 Supplies